 The Center for Disability Services (CDS) provides academic support services to students with disabilities.
-Their services include test proctoring, interpreting, captioning [CART], note taking, assistive technology, electronic text (e-text), Braille & other alternative formats and accommodations designed to meet the specific needs of each individual.
+Their services include accessible housing, test proctoring, interpreting, captioning [CART], note taking, assistive technology, electronic text (e-text), Braille & other alternative formats and accommodations designed to meet thespecific needs of each individual.

 Students with documented disabilities should register with CDS prior to the beginning of each semester of enrollment at AUM.
-More information regarding specific documentation requirements can be found at the CDS website atwww.aum.edu/cds.
+More information regarding specific documentation requirements can be found at the CDS website at www.aum.edu/cds.

 Disability Services also provides training and technical assistance regarding disabilities, accommodations, accessibility, or other services for individuals with disabilities.
-In addition, the Center for Disability Services acts as the campus' monitoring agency for compliance with the Americans with Disabilities Act of 1990 and the ADA Amendments Act and Section 504 of the Rehabilitation Act of 1973.
+In addition, the Center for Disability Services acts as the campus' monitoring agency for compliance with the Americans with Disabilities Act of 1990, the ADA Amendments Act, and Sections 504 and 508 of the Rehabilitation Act of 1973.

-For additional information about the Center for Disabilities Services, contact us at cds@aum.edu.
+For additional information about the Center for Disability Services, contact us at cds@aum.edu.